 Overall, the work cycle mechanism makes more effective use of server resources in an easy and relaxed manner throughout the day and doesn’t create potential spikes in demand.

 You might want to run the MFA immediately, perhaps to apply a policy to a group of users for the first time.
 Forcing immediate execution for a selected mailbox is useful when you start to apply policies to mailboxes and want to gauge the effect of the policy by examining the contents of a known mailbox.
-This might be easier than asking users what happened to items in their mailboxes (especially if you’ve made a mistake with the policy and just removed half the items from the mailbox).
+This might be easier than asking users what happened to items in their mailboxes.
 To force processing for a selected mailbox, specify its name with the –Identity parameter:

 Note: We should avoid running Start-managedFolderAssistant against bulk of users during the production hours, which may lead to some performance issues on the mailbox server.

 The time required for the MFA to complete its run depends on the number of mailboxes and the number of items to which it has to apply retention policies.
 A run on a small server that hosts a few hundred mailboxes will complete in a couple of minutes unless the mailboxes hold thousands of items.
-However, processing 7,000 mailboxes, each of which holds an average of 20,000 items, could take several hours, especially if the server is loaded with other tasks or the policies cause a heavy I/O load because many items are permanently removed or moved from primary to archive mailboxes.
+However, processing 6,000 mailboxes, each of which holds an average of 25,000 items, could take several hours, especially if the server is loaded with other tasks or the policies cause a heavy I/O load because many items are permanently removed or moved from primary to archive mailboxes.
 You should monitor the first runs of the MFA on a server to gauge the scope of the activity and how long a normal run takes to complete.
-Equipped with this information, you can quickly assess whether future runs are progressing as expected.

 After the MFA has applied a new policy to a mailbox, the next time the user connects to the mailbox with a client that supports retention policies, user will see that retention tags are shown on items and the retention policy options are visible.
 Another important point that you should understand is that if you apply a retention policy that contains a default policy tag, the MFA stamps the default tag on every item in the mailbox.
 This action forces Outlook to download the complete contents of the mailbox the next time the client connects and synchronizes with Exchange.
 Such a massive synchronization has the potential to flood a network and keep clients fully occupied for a long time.
 Including a default archive tag in a policy does not have the same effect because the MFA does not stamp every item with this tag.